 At Mobilise we're passionate about doing something to help.

 Particularly, we want to make it easier for people to find and share the things that will help them look after someone.
 This might be a top tip for encouraging a reluctant partner to drink more water, hacks to common carer problems or a carefully-deployed joke to take the edge off the emotional pain.

 This is the kind of challenge where technology can make a big difference.

 So we've built a platform that uses machine learning to capture the collected wisdom and experience of millions of carers.
 That knowledge can be used to reach people who have not yet identified as carers, in the form of information, advice and support.

-We're just starting out on that journey, so here's a few thoughts on how we're finding our way:
+In September 2019, we were just starting out on that journey.
+So here are a few thoughts on how we found our way.

-We know that the most important people in all of this are the carers who will ultimately be using our services.
+We know that the most important people in all of this are the carers.
+They are the ones who ultimately use our services.
 If it doesn't work for them, it doesn't work for anybody.

-We also know that carers have a huge wealth of expertise and insight - built up over years of experience - about the best way to look after somebody you love, how to cope with emotional challenges, and how to navigate all the forms, processes and complexities of the social care system.
+We also know that carers have a huge wealth of expertise and insight, built up over years of experience.
+They have the best way to look after somebody you love, how to cope with emotional challenges, and how to navigate all the forms, processes and complexities of the social care system.

 2. Following the evidence

 The UK is fortunate to have some of the best universities and researchers undertaking cutting-edge research into social care.
 Specifically, the best ways to support unpaid carers.